hashicorp/nomad/website/source/guides/operations/cluster/manual.html.md

 ---
 layout: "guides"
-page_title: "Manually Bootstrapping a Nomad Cluster"
+page_title: "Manually Clustering"
-sidebar_current: "guides-cluster-manual"
+sidebar_current: "guides-operations-cluster-manual"
 description: |-
   Learn how to manually bootstrap a Nomad cluster using the server join command.
 This section also discusses Nomad federation across multiple datacenters and regions.
 ---

-# Manual Bootstrapping
+# Manual Clustering

 Manually bootstrapping a Nomad cluster does not rely on additional tooling, but does require operator participation in the cluster formation process.
 When